firezone/firezone/rust/gui-client/README.md

 pnpm build

 # Linux:
-# The release exe, AppImage with bundled WebView, and deb package are up in the workspace.
+# The release exe and deb package are up in the workspace.
 stat ../target/release/firezone
-stat ../target/release/bundle/appimage/*.AppImage
 stat ../target/release/bundle/deb/*.deb

 # Windows: